vosjo/AOTS/README.md

 \dt
 ```

-To drop the database and recreate it when you want to completely reset everything (the user does not get deteled in this
+To drop the database and recreate it when you want to completely reset everything (the user does not get deleted in this
 process):

 ```